Pros and Cons of Grandparents Moving Closer to Grandchildren

 • Cost of Living: Is the area where your grandchildren live affordable for you?
 Consider housing costs, taxes, and day-to-day expenses.

 • Climate and Lifestyle: Would you be comfortable with the climate and lifestyle in the new location?
-This can significantly impact your quality of life.

 • Impact on Other Relationships: How would the move affect your relationships with other family members or friends?
 If you have other adult children, how might they feel about your relocation?